 Rechargeable batteries are a bigger cost up front, but they will help keep your costs low over the long term.
 Consider buying and charging an extra set, just in case you run out of power during a show.

 Next, we have two sides of the same booth.
 The attention to detail in this display is fantastic.
-On the left, you'll see another use of trays, or small crates, to display jewelry.
+On the left, you'll see another use of trays, or small crates perfect for displaying individual pieces of jewelry.
 This time, the boxes are used on a table top to establish variety in height as well as creating a focal point.
-On the right, there are more trays with small compartments
+On the right, there are more trays with small compartments perfect for displaying individual pieces of jewelry.
+A few house plants warm up the booth and make it more inviting.

 Don't be fooled by the simplicity of this display at an outdoor farmer's market.